Portugal Golden Visa Rule Changes 2022

 The changes will come into effect on January 1st, 2022.

 The changes will not apply retroactively.
-This means that if you apply for a Golden Visa before December 31st, 2021, you will not be affected by the above changes.
+This means that if you apply for a Golden Visa before December 31st, 2021, you won’t be affected by the above changes.

 So, you can take advantage of the current low investment amounts and wide real estate choice if you apply for your Golden Visa in 2021.